 Richmond, The American International University in London

 The original Richmond College, founded in 1843, was a constituent institution of the University of London until the founding of the present University in 1970, which bears its name and occupies its campus.
 A second campus was later opened in the Kensington area of central London.
-This is where all upper division courses are taught and where most study abroad students live and study.
+This is where all upper division courses are taught and where most study abroad students

-All of Richmond’s degrees are designated by the Department for Business, Innovation and Skills of Her Majesty’s Government in the United Kingdom.
+All of Richmond's degrees are designated by the Department for Business, Innovation and Skills of Her Majesty's Government in the United Kingdom.
 Richmond is also accredited by the British Accreditation Council (BAC) as an independent higher education institute.
-Richmond’s faculty are leaders in their field, publishing and presenting research on a variety of different issues, including popular music, globalization, football (soccer), nationalism, politics, religion, science fiction, paganism, film, education, empire, propaganda, architecture, fundamentalism, management consulting, foreign trade, colonialism and U.S. foreign policy, all of which are fed back into the classroom to enrich discussion and study.
+Richmond's faculty are leaders in their field, publishing and presenting research on a variety of different issues, including popular music, globalization, football (soccer), nationalism, politics, psychology, religion, science fiction, paganism, film, education, empire, propaganda, architecture, fundamentalism, management consulting, foreign trade, colonialism and U.S. foreign policy, all of which are fed back into the classroom to enrich discussion and study.

 The University campus